 He has been composer in residence at Italian Cultural Institute in Paris (2013), at American Academy in Rome – Marcello Lotti Italian Fellowship (2014), Civitella Ranieri (2017), FortissimissimoFirenzeFestival – Amici della musica di Firenze (2017), Divertimento Ensemble (2018), La Società dei Concerti di Milano (2018-2019).

-He is a member of Nuova Consonanza and he also works as a curator for the MA/IN Festival.
+He is Advisor to the American Academy in Rome and he also works as a curator for the MA/IN Festival.

 Particularly interested in music theater, he has written four operas on librettos by Giuliano Compagno that have been staged in different productions.
 He has worked with stage directors such as Francesco Saponaro, Alessio Pizzech, Claudia Sorace/Muta Imago and Giancarlo Cauteruccio.

 In recent years Vittorio is also active as electronic music performer.
 In particular with two projects: The smell of blue electricity, a 50 minutes project for percussions and electronics that involve Blow Up Percussion and Tempo Reale, and The great void, a work written for Gloria Campaner and commissioned by MAO – Museo d’arte orientale di Torino.